-11. All staff have a duty to inform the Second Master should they receive a caution or charge from the police (national or international) during their time of employment at the School.
+11. All staff have a duty to inform the Second Master should they receive a caution or charge from the police (national or international) or Court Order (in relation to conduct with children) during their time of employment at the School.
 It is the responsibility of all employees to inform Human Resources of changes in their circumstances that may affect their suitability to work with children.